Dummi26/mers/README.md

 ### alternative syntax for the first argument

 If function(a b) is valid, you can also use a.function(b).
-This does exactly the same thing, because a.function(args) inserts a as the first argument, moving all other args back by one.
+They do exactly the same thing.
 This can make reading `println(format(...))` statements a lot more enjoyable:

     println("Hello, {0}!
 How was your day?".format(name))

-However, this can also be overused:
+This also works to chain multiple functions together:

     "Hello, {0}!
 How was your day?".format(name).println()

-I would consider this to be less readable because `println()`, which is the one and only thing this line was written to achieve, is now the last thing in the line.
-Readers need to read the entire line before realizing it's "just" a print statement.
-However, this is of course personal preference.

 ### A simple counter

 Let's build a counter app: We start at 0.
 If the user types '+', we increment the counter by one.
 If they type '-', we decrement it.
 If they type anything else, we print the current count in a status message.

-The first thing we will need for this is a loop:
+The first thing we will need for this is a loop to prevent the app from stopping after the first user input:

     while {
         println("...")